-- a.
-All users of parish, school or archdiocesan communications systems and devices should use care in creating e-mail, text, instant or voice mail messages.
-Even when a message has been deleted, it may still exist on a backup system, be restored, be printed out, or may have been forwarded to someone else without its creator's knowledge.
-The contents of e-mail and text messages are the same as other written documentation and cannot be considered private or confidential. - b.
-E-mail and other electronic communications are not necessarily secure. - c.
-As with paper records, proper care should be taken in creating and retaining electronic records for future use, reference and disclosure, as applicable. - d.
-Postings to "All Employees," "All Parents" "All Parishioners" and the like on intranets or the Internet or the World Wide Web must be approved by the pastor, principal or other person in charge at the parish, school or archdiocesan department before they are sent out. - e.
-Use of personal electronic communications devices and materials during regular business hours should be kept to a minimum and limited mainly to emergencies.
+- All users of Archdiocese and Location communication systems and devices should use care in creating email, text, video, still images, instant or voice mail messages, or any postings on any social networking site.
+Even when a message has been deleted, it may still exist on a backup system; it may be restored, downloaded, recorded, or printed; or it may have been forwarded to someone else without its creator's knowledge.
+The contents of email and text messages are the same as other written documentation and cannot be considered private or confidential. - As with paper records, proper care should be taken in creating and retaining electronic records for future use, reference, and disclosure, as applicable.
+See Document Retention. - Postings to groups such as "All Employees," "All Parents/Guardians," "All Seminarians," "All Parishioners," and the like on intranets or the Internet must be approved by the person in charge of the Location before the postings are sent out. - Archdiocese and Location systems, devices, and materials are not private and security cannot be guaranteed.
+User IDs and passwords are intended to enhance system security, not to provide users with personal privacy.
+User account passwords for systems that are not controlled by a centralized user directory or authentication system must be on record with the person in charge of the Location. - Do not disclose User IDs and passwords to unauthorized parties or shared with other employees, students, or volunteers.
+User accounts are intended to be used only by the assigned party. - Change Passwords to user accounts regularly.
+Avoid using the same password for user accounts with different providers. - All information systems that create, store, transmit, or otherwise publish data or information (e.g., a website) must have authentication (ability to verify the identity of the user) and authorization systems (e.g., individualized user accounts) to prevent unauthorized use, access, and modification of data and applications.